COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

 - A slight increase in conversions (10 percent) and cost per conversion (15 percent) and a slight decrease in conversion rates (15 percent)

-- No change in cost per click (less than 1 percent) and a slight decline in click-through rates (15 percent).
+- There is no change in cost per click (less than 1 percent) and a slight decline in click-through rates (15 percent).

 - No change in click traffic for search engine marketing campaigns (less than 1 percent chance).